-In the classrooms, staff are able to personalise the learning to meet children's needs through differentiation of work, ICT and use of resources where needed.
-Children are able to access the creative curriculum and develop independent learning in every class.
+In the classrooms, staff are able to personalise the learning to meet children's needs through adaptive teaching and use of tailored resources where needed.
+Children are able to access the curriculum and develop independent learning in every class.
 We have a very favourable adult to pupil ratio which we strongly believe helps the learning and progress of every child.

 Access arrangements for SATs tests are made in advance in accordance with national guidelines.
 Those children who need readers, prompters or scribes are appointed one and there is room in the school for children who are easily distracted to access their tests in a quiet space.
-Children who need modified scripts are planned for and if children need extra time; this is applied for at the set time.
-If a child needs to be disapplied due to their SEND this is also done.
+Children who need modified scripts are planned for and if children need extra time this is applied for at the set time.
+If a child needs to be disapplied due to having SEND this is also done.

 Our provision mapping illustrates the range of support provided to our children, from 1:1 sessions to group work, focussing on personalised targets.
-Our bank of resources is added to whenever advice is given and throughout the year we purchase new resources specifically for our SEND children or to support staff in delivering the curriculum.
-Our provision mapping and use of TAs has been identified as outstanding practice by OFSTED.
+Our bank of resources is added to whenever advice is given and throughout the year we purchase new resources specifically for our children with SEND or to support staff in delivering the curriculum.